skilesare/immortality/a_new_constitution/article-vii---commentary.md

 ---

-Once funded by congress these institutions can then be controlled by congress.
+Once funded by congress these institutions can then be regulated by congress.